ljtill/azure-deployment-stacks-action/README.md

 ### Validate Mode

-The following example demonstrates how to set up the action in delete mode, which is recommended to be used with `pull_request` triggers:
+The following example demonstrates how to set up the action in validate mode, which is recommended to be used with `pull_request` triggers:

 ```yaml